prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-mining-profitability.md

 ![Dash Value 2017](/img/cryptocurrency/dash-value.png)

-Bitcoin is incredibly difficult to mine.
-Turning a profit by mining Bitcoin is nearly impossible unless you're mining on a large scale.

-Fortunately, Dash mining is still extremely profitable in 2017.
 Its X11 mining algorithm was intended to decentralize hashing power by making it easier to mine.

 This means the average person looking to mine cryptocurrency can mine this coin without breaking the bank.